skypjack/entt/docs/md/signal.md

 This class introduces a _nice-to-have_ model based on events and listeners.<br/>
-More in general, it's a handy tool when the derived classes _wrap_ asynchronous operations but it's not limited to such uses.
+More in general, it's a handy tool when the derived classes _wrap_ asynchronous operations, but it's not limited to such uses.